 We have relocated since our last audit (we are now at Waterway House on Waterway Street), which has had an impact on our consumption – for example, we had a major clear out before we moved resulting in very full recycling bins!
 In our new office, we have very little control over the heating (not ideal, but we are working with the landlord on this) – this explains the spike in paper waste and gas use.

 This years ISO14001 stats compared with last year:

 Here are our ISO14001 headlines:

 - 95% of our suppliers are within the East Midlands

-- Agreement with AMC Gardens in the Meadows to donate all composting teabags and coffee granules
+- Agreement with AMC Gardens in the Meadows to donate all composting teabags coffee granules and food waste

 - Implemented heating and cooling protocol for the office

 - Increased use of the car club scheme